ucla-data-archive/ucla-dataverse/docs/en/_sources/policy/tos.rst.txt

 Privacy
 -------

-UCLA Dataverse complies with the UC and UCLA  [privacy policies](https://privacy.ucla.edu/) that ensure the privacy of all users will be respected and protected in keeping with federal and state laws.
+UCLA Dataverse complies with UC and UCLA `privacy policies <https://privacy.ucla.edu/>`_  to ensure the privacy of all users will be respected and protected in keeping with federal and state laws.
+By agreeing to the terms and conditions, student users agree that if they share personal or academic information on UCLA Dataverse they are waiving their `FERPA <http://www.adminpolicies.ucla.edu/APP/Number/220>`_ rights to privacy.

 Rules and Conduct
 -----------------